 - A 3.0 or higher in the final course of a second-year college-level course sequence (or more advanced), taken within three years prior to entrance; or

-- Approved professional verification of native-speaker reading ability in another language; or
+- Native-speaker ability in another language; or

 All credits earned in fulfilling the language requirement by coursework at the 100-400-level are in addition to the graduate credits required for the degree.